 SQLAlchemy's ORM query API simplifies the way we write database queries.
 Instead of writing raw SQL queries, we can construct queries on our SQLAlchemy session by chaining together methods to retrieve data.
 We're going to dive into SQLAlchemy's extensive query API to get an idea of all the ways we can query our data.

 Basic Query Syntax

 Let's quickly become familiar with the basic structure of SQLAlchemy's query API.
-We always query on an SQLAlchemy session and pass the name of the model we'd like to query:
+SQLAlchemy session objects have a

 scalar()returns a single value if one exists, None if no values exist, or raises an exception if multiple records are returned.

 get([VALUE(S)])searches against a model's primary key to return rows where the primary key is equal to the value provided.

 get()also accepts tuples in the event that multiple foreign keys should be searched.
 Lastly,